The Rise of AI Writing Keyboards in 2026: Grammar Fix on the Go

-I remember sending an email to a client last year with "there" instead of "their."
+I remember sending an email to a client with "there" instead of "their."
 Small mistake, huge embarrassment.
 That's when I switched to an AI keyboard, and honestly, I haven't looked back since.
-The shift to AI-powered keyboards in 2025 isn't just about fixing typos—it's about transforming how we communicate on mobile devices.
+The evolution of AI-powered keyboards in 2026 has gone far beyond fixing typos—we're witnessing a complete transformation in how professionals communicate across all mobile platforms.

 Mobile typing has always been tricky.
 You're rushing between meetings, thumbs flying across a tiny screen, and autocorrect decides "duck" is what you meant when it definitely wasn't.
-But AI writing keyboards have changed this completely.
-They don't just correct spelling; they understand context, fix grammar mistakes, and even suggest better ways to phrase your thoughts.
+But 2026's AI writing keyboards have revolutionized this entirely.
+They don't just correct spelling; they understand nuanced context, fix complex grammar mistakes, adapt to your personal writing style, and proactively suggest better ways to phrase your thoughts before you even finish typing.

 How Grammar Fix Features Actually Work on Mobile